greleigh/Logic-GU-new/_pages/teaching.md

 - Proof Theory
 - Model theory

-##### Eelective courses
-Next to the mandatory courses, the program offers a broad and dynamic collection of elective courses.
-Below you find a list of elective courses that were recently offered at our master, roughly sorted by topic.
+Next to the mandatory courses, the program offers a broad and dynamic collection of **elective courses**.
+Below you find a list of elective courses that were offered in the recent past at our master, roughly sorted by topic.
 Notice that we can't guarantee that these courses will be offered during your stay.

  **Proof theory**
  - Axiomatic theories of truth